It’s The Season… For A Flu Jab

 I was recommended the flu jab last year and after some deliberation, I said went ahead with it.
 Despite having health conditions and a perhaps weakened immune system, I didn’t seem to catch colds and the flu more often than I would deem to be average.
 However, last year before the jab I caught the flu quite seriously twice in the space of just a couple of months, followed by numerous chest injections.
-I’ve also had it this year, just last week in fact, after the pharmacist asked whether I’d like one as I was picking up a prescription.
+I’ve also had it this year.

 Experts claim you can’t get the flu from the jab; if you do, it’s a coincidence.
 But reports in the media suggest some people do the flu or side-effects quite badly.
 My mother is an example, as she came down with an awful flu about two days after hers, whether coincidental or not who knows.

 Is it worth that chance of yourself bed ridden with bad case of flu?
 Are there other potential risks and side-effects we don’t really get told about?
 According to the NHS you may get some muscle aches and a slight fever for a few days afterwards, which doesn’t sound so bad.
 It certainly sounds as though there are less horror stories linked to the flu jab than to other immunisation shots.
 As previously mentioned, health bodies recommending the vaccination are regularly reassuring us that it’s safe and worthwhile.
 It’s important to remember that all those who get the vaccination aren’t really covered in the media and that you tend to hear the negative stories rather than success stories.